-This first project of the group brings features from older projects of GEAR and USPDroids and implements them together with some improvements in a new mechanical structure.
+The mechanical structure and the electronic boards are the same from the last year and further description can be found in [1].
 The next sections present some WR Magic features details, including the mechanical structure, electronic devices and computer systems.